stratton-lab/mcgill-single-cell-club-api/README.md

-This repository contains the data for the Single Cell Website.
+This repository contains the data for the Single Cell Club Website.
+It includes:
+- events
+- team members